orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 * Your external application must provide credentials (e.g. BASIC authorization, a secret token, etc.) when POSTing to Form Runner.
 * Your authorizer service must validate those credentials.

+[SINCE Orbeon Forms 2017.1]

+If `data-format-version=edge` is *not* specified, then the data POSTed is assumed to be in the same format as the form's database provider.

 #### Initial data from service

 With the following properties, you can configure Form Runner to call a service instead of using the default instance provided as part of the form: